pfsense/docs/source/releases/2-2-1-new-features-and-changes.rst

    (Related to `#4318 <https://redmine.pfsense.org/issues/4318>`__)
 -  Fixed input validation on Outbound NAT to accept a port range.
    `#4300 <https://redmine.pfsense.org/issues/4300>`__
--  Removed Carrier-Grade NAT subnet from “Block private networks” as it was in 2.0.x and earlier releases since it specifically notes RFC 1918 and CGN is more closely related to bogon networks.
+-  Removed Carrier-Grade NAT subnet from "Block private networks" as it was in 2.0.x and earlier releases since it specifically notes RFC 1918 and CGN is more closely related to bogon networks.
    `#4379 <https://redmine.pfsense.org/issues/4379>`__